-The Bantam Girls Teams will compete at the Baseball Canada Championship.
-The Bantam Girls division has been changed to 16 and under and if a coach steps up to coordinate a team they will compete in the 2018 Baseball Canada Bantam Girls Championship from August 23-26 in Bedford, NS.
+The 16U Girls Teams will compete at the Baseball Canada Championship.
+The 16U Girls will compete in the Baseball Canada 16U Girls Championship from August 27-30 in Summerside, PEI.
 Check the website www.baseballsask.ca for tryout camp dates.
 It is important for girls who are interested in this program to attend a tryout camp near them in order to be identified.